- Click here for more information on Satan’s temptation of Abraham and Isaac.

 6 And they spoke and said to each other, Behold the sight that we saw last night is hidden from the king, it has not been made known to him.

-Abraham was born in a land that was full of wickedness (IDOLATRY a.k.a BA-AL / BEL WORSHIP) against YAH.
-At the time, a man named Nimrod (ended up being deified as the sun god after his death) who is also mentioned briefly in the Book of Genesis was King.
+Abraham was born in a land that was full of wickedness (Idolatry a.k.a Ba-al / Bel Worship) against YAH.
+A, a man named Nimrod (ended up being deified as the sun god after his death) who is also mentioned briefly in the Book of Genesis was King.
 The Land was called Ur.
-In that land, nobody recognised YAHUVEH / YAHWEH as GOD.
+In that land, nobody recognised YAHUVEH as GOD.
 Idolatry was practised by everyone including Abraham’s parents.

 Abraham’s father was called “TERAH”.
 His mother was called “AMATHLAAH”….
 Abraham had two other brothers.

 Abraham had to be hidden from the King, Nimrod and the King’s subjects for a very long time.
-This is because when one of his subjects saw the star in the sky and heard the baby cry of a newly born baby in Terah’s house, he reported it to the King, Nimrod saying that the Baby was bad omen thereby bringing bad luck to the kingdom of Ur, Chasidim.
+This is because when one of his subjects saw the star in the sky and had just come out of Abraham’s house celebration of a newly born baby in Terah’s house, he reported it to the King, Nimrod saying that the Baby was bad omen thereby bringing bad luck to the kingdom of Ur, Chasidim.

 35 And Terah took Abram his son secretly, together with his mother and nurse, and he concealed them in a cave, and he brought them their provisions monthly.